Koredotcom/docs/docs/xo/virtual-assistants-overview.md

 ### The Key Components

 Whatever the user says is considered an Utterance.
 The main task of the Conversational VA is to analyze the utterance and extract the intent, and entities essential to carry a conversation.

-An Intent is the user’s intention and usually comes in the form of a verb or noun within the user utterance.
+An Intent is the user’s intention and usually comes in the form of a verb or noun within the user's utterance.

 Entities are a collection of data or information that the VA requires to complete the task which is identified in the user intent.
 They can be fields, data or words that the developer designates as necessary for the VA to complete a task.
 Entities can either be part of a user utterance, but the VA might also need to prompt the user to provide them.
 An Entity can be of any type; for instance: name, location, date, time, etc.

 For example, let us consider the following message that a user sends to the Virtual Assistant:

 _I want to fly to London this weekend._